MG Software.

 Visual kanban boards for simplicity or a full project management platform with timelines and portfolios?
 Trello and Asana serve different team sizes.

-Trello and Asana target different levels of project complexity.
-Trello is the king of simplicity.
-The kanban interface is intuitive and virtually anyone can get started immediately.
-Asana offers a complete project management suite with timelines, portfolios, goals, and advanced reporting.
-For simple task management and small teams, Trello is the perfect choice.
-Once you need timelines, cross-project overviews, or goal tracking, you outgrow Trello and Asana is the logical step up.
+Trello and Asana target fundamentally different levels of project complexity and team needs.
+Trello is the undisputed king of simplicity in project management.
+The kanban interface is so intuitive that virtually anyone can start using it without training, making it perfect for teams that want to work quickly and visually.
+Asana offers a complete project management suite with timelines, portfolios, goals, workload management, and advanced reporting that scales with your organization's complexity.
+For simple task management and small teams, Trello is the perfect choice that avoids unnecessary complexity.
+Once you need timelines, cross-project overviews, dependencies, or goal tracking, you outgrow Trello and Asana is the logical and powerful step up.

 Trello and Asana project management tools compared